null-machine/limbus-company-roll-analyzer/index.md

 # Yet Another Limbus Company Tier List

-Written by a stats-obsessed psychopath.
-Maintained by LOWERCASE#0357.
+Written and maintained by a stats-obsessed psychopath, LOWERCASE#0357.
 Critically reviewed by Nex#7448 and Kervina.

+Last update: 2023.4

 ---